infinitepassion/Spatial-DS-Akkaraboina/Assignments/program_5/README.md

 Part 2
 ------

+Run the load_mongo to load the mongo with our required databases.

 	Query 1: Find Interesting Features along some path:
 	---------------------------------------------------
 		•Select a starting point: X and a destination point Y. This can be done by mouse click, or by entering airport codes via sys.argv